 Cerezyme is the ONLY ERT (enzyme replacement therapy) that has

-shown long-term efficacy and safety in multiple studies over 20 years
+shown long-term efficacy and safety in multiple studies over

 and has been prescribed for over 25 years.1-3